-OUR PRIZE WINNERS
+OUR AWARD WINNERS

 The jury of the Fanny Mendelssohn Förderpreis unanimously selected the French flutist, Joséphine Olech.
 She impressed not only with her innovative concept but also with her virtuoso play and her natural personality.
 With “Reconnect Nature and the Modern Man” she gets to the bottom of the complex relationship between humans and nature.
 This is examined from three perspectives:

 contemplation – communion – appropriation.
 Finally, the question is asked whether people will be able to find "back to nature".
 "The flute is an ancient symbol for the sounds of nature and is therefore the perfect instrument to reflect on this topic," says Joséphine Olech.